-• the emergence of new liabilities as a result of services invoiced but not yet fulfilled.
+- the transfer of prior-year liabilities to current deferred income; and - the emergence of new liabilities as a result of services invoiced but not yet fulfilled.

 The majority of non-current deferred income at 31 December 2023 was transferred to current deferred income in 2024.